Margaret Sorohan, MBACP (Reg), MA, BSc., Counsellor and Psychotherapist, Essex

 My journey and training in Psychology, Counselling and Psychotherapy has evolved over the last 20 years.
 I completed a BSc. in Psychology in 2002.
 Since that time I have attended numerous training courses completing the Foundation Course in Counselling at Regent’s University in 2007.
 I then trained as a bereavement Counsellor for Cruse in 2012 and worked as a volunteer Counsellor for Cruse and at a private practice in central London.

-I completed my MA in Psychotherapy and Counselling at Regent’s University in 2018 and my dissertation was on the topic of Resilience.
+I completed my MA in Psychotherapy and Counselling at Regent’s University in 2018 and my dissertation was about personal resilience.
 As an integrative therapist I use a number of modalities, focusing mainly on person-centred and psychodynamic theory.
-I have also completed a number of short courses on topics such as Suicide, Sudden and Traumatic Death and PTSD.
+I have also completed many specialist courses on topics such as cognitive behavioural therapy (CBT), anger management, suicide, and PTSD.

 I have supported clients with anxiety, depression, relationship issues, bereavement, complicated grief, coping with loss, trauma, problems from childhood, personality disorders, identity, lack of self esteem, search for meaning in life and work related stress and anxiety.